RasaHQ/rasa/docs/user-guide/connectors/slack.rst

     - Interactivity & Shortcuts > Interactivity (if your bot uses any `interactive components <https://api.slack.com/reference/block-kit/interactive-components>`_ , e.g. buttons)
     - Event subscriptions > Subscribe to bot events: message.channels, message.groups, message.im & message.mpim
-    - App Home
-      - Always Show My Bot as Online
+    - App Home > Always Show My Bot as Online

   3. Get the ``Bot User OAuth Access Token`` from the OAuth & Permissions page.
 Click ``Install App to Workspace`` and allow access to your workspace.
 You will need to provide this value in your credentials later in these instructions.
 It should start with ``xoxb``.

-  4. The endpoint for receiving slack messages is ``http://localhost:5005/webhooks/slack/webhook``, replacing the host and port with the appropriate values.
-This is the URL you should add in the "OAuth & Permissions" "Redirect URLs" and "Interactivity & Shortcuts"
+  4. The endpoint for receiving Slack messages is ``http://<host>:<port>/webhooks/slack/webhook``, replacing the host and port with the appropriate values that point to your Rasa X or Rasa Open Source deployment.
+This is the URL you should add in the "OAuth & Permissions"
+     "Redirect URLs" and "Interactivity & Shortcuts"

   5. Go to the "Event Subscriptions" section, turn on the "Enable Events" and add the endpoint here also.